 Therefore, the token will likely continue falling as sellers target the next key support level at $0.1530.
 This price was its lowest point in October this year, which is about 25% below the current level.

-On the other hand, a move above the important resistance level at $0.2300 will invalidate the bearish outlook.
+On the other hand, a move above the critical $0.2300 resistance level will invalidate the bearish outlook.

 Pi Coin Has Crashed Amid Weak Demand

-The ongoing Pi Network price crash has coincided with the lack of demand from investors as evidenced by the relatively low volume for a coin of its size.
+The ongoing Pi Network price crash has coincided with investor demand, as evidenced by relatively low volume for a coin of its size.

 Data compiled by CoinGecko shows that the 24-hour volume dropped to less than $10.4 million, a tiny amount for a cryptocurrency with a market capitalization of $1.75 billion and a fully diluted valuation (FDV) of over $2.6 billion.

 The lack of demand is happening despite some notable developments.
-One of the most important one came last week when the developers unveiled an upgrade for its decentralized exchange (DEX) and automated market maker (AMM), which are now in the testnet.
+One of the most important ones came last week, when the developers unveiled an upgrade to its decentralized exchange (DEX) and automated market maker (AMM), which are now live on the testnet.

 The upgrade introduced new features that will make it easier for pioneers to have a better user experience.
 It happened as the developers prepared to launch its mainnet, possibly in the first quarter of next year.

-Pi Network price also remained under pressure as the developers continued to carry out the upgrade to Stellar’s Protocol 23, which will also happen possibly into the first quarter of the year.
+Pi Network price also remained under pressure as developers continued to roll out the upgrade to Stellar’s Protocol 23, which may happen in the first quarter of the year.

-Meanwhile, the most prominent whale in the Pi Network restarted his purchases two days ago when he moved 3.48 million tokens from OKX to self-custody.
-He now holds over 394 million tokens currently worth over $80 million, making him the biggest Pi holder.
+Meanwhile, the most prominent whale in the Pi Network resumed purchases two days ago, moving 3.48 million tokens from OKX to self-custody.
+He now holds over 394 million tokens, currently worth over $80 million, making him the biggest Pi holder.

-Therefore, the token is falling as Pi Network’s challenges, including the lack of major exchange listings and the ongoing token unlocks, are boosting its total supply in circulation.
+Therefore, the token is falling as Pi Network’s challenges, including the lack of major exchange listings and ongoing token unlocks, boost its total supply in circulation.

-READ MORE: XRP Price Prediction: Bullish Signs Emerge as ETFs Hits Milestone
+READ MORE: XRP Price Prediction: Bullish Signs Emerge as ETFs Hit Milestone